hindu-comm/weblogs/manasataramgini/2013/07/2013-07-02_the-mayabheda-sukta.md

 this memory comes from the verse of the great Kashmirian kavi
 kShemendra:

-saMsAra-citra-mAyAM shambara-mAyAM viShNu-mAyAm cha |
+saMsAra-citra-mAyAM shambara-mAyAM viShNu-mAyAm cha \|
-yo jAnAti jitAtmA so .api na jAnAti yoShitAM mAyAm ||
+yo jAnAti jitAtmA so .api na jAnAti yoShitAM mAyAM \|\|
 Even the one who has realized the atman who understands the mAyA-s of saMsAra, shambara and viShNu does not understand the mAyA of women.

 Coming to the yoga vAsiShTha, vasiShTha tell rAma:
-atra te shR^iNu vakShyAmi vR^ittAntaM imam uttamam |
+atra te shR^iNu vakShyAmi vR^ittAntaM imam uttamaM \|
-jAgatI hendrajAla shrIsh chittAyattA yathA sthitA || mumukShu-vyavahAra prakaraNaM 104.1
+jAgatI hendrajAla shrIsh chittAyattA yathA sthitA \|\|
+mumukShu-vyavahAra prakaraNaM 104.1

 Now you hear me narrate this excellent story which shows the world to be like an indrajAla, i.e, illusory wonder resting on the consciousness.